ibm-cloud-docs/openshift/openshift_uc_finance.md

 A Development Exec has Developers that use on-premises application tools that slow down prototyping while they wait for hardware procurement.
 {: shortdesc}

-Why {{site.data.keyword.cloud_notm}}: Red Hat OpenShift on IBM Cloud provides spin-up of compute by using open-source standard technology.
-After the company moved to Red Hat OpenShift on IBM Cloud, Developers have access to DevOps friendly tools, such as portable and easily shared containers.
+Why {{site.data.keyword.cloud_notm}}: {{site.data.keyword.openshiftlong_notm}} provides spin-up of compute by using open-source standard technology.
+After the company moved to {{site.data.keyword.openshiftlong_notm}}, Developers have access to DevOps friendly tools, such as portable and easily shared containers.

 Then, Developers can experiment easily, pushing changes to Development and Test systems quickly with open toolchains.
 Their  application development tools get a new face when they add on AI cloud services to apps with a click.